 What is the Capital Allocation Line?

-Capital Allocation Line (CAL) shows all combinations of risky and risk-free assets, given a certain level of risk while identifying the maximum returns.
-The Capital allocation line helps the investor in choosing the right combination of risky and risk-free assets, considering the investor’s risk appetite and identifies the maximum return for that particular level of risk.
+It helps the investor choose the right combination of risky and risk-free assets, considering the investor’s risk appetite, and identifies the maximum return for that particular level of risk.

 - Every investor wishes to earn maximum returns at minimal risk.
 While constructing their portfolio, every investor is faced with the issue of how much to allocate to the risky and risk-free assets.

 - The aim is to optimize the return while keeping the risk at the lowest level.

 - The capital allocation line helps investors determine this allocation percentage.

 - It is used to identify the optimal mix of risky and risk-free returns, which results in maximum returns at minimal risk.

 Risk-free assets are those which do not contain any element of uncertainty as regards its return.
 It means that the return is guaranteed on those assets without any possibility of default.
 These assets generally carry a lower rate of interest, given their risk-free nature.
 Some example of risk-free assets are-

 - T Bills;T Bills;Treasury Bills or a T-Bill controls temporary liquidity fluctuations.
 The Central Bank is responsible for issuing the same on behalf of the government.
 It is given at its redemption price and a discounted rate and is repaid when it reaches maturity.